HiroIshikawa/speech2craft/docs/proposal.md

 ### Summary of the Project

-This project aims at implementing a speech-to-command feature to allow the user to take control of the actions of an agent in Minecraft.
-It will take speech as an initial input, convert that speech to text, analyze the text to extract a legal action, and finally send a command for the agent to take as an output.
-Potential applications for the project may include partially or fully playing a game with speech alone.
+This project aims at implementing speech-to-command feature to allow user to take control on actions of an agent in a world of Minecraft.
+It will take user speech as initial input, and convert it using online speech-to-text APIs.
+Then, we will analyze the text to extract a legal action using Natural Language Processing, and finally send a command for an agent to take that action as an output.
+Potential applications may include partially or fully speech based game playing.

 ### AI/ML Algorithms